Sochon Foundation Scholarship

 Candidate criteria

-• This scholarship is open to Home and Overseas fee status applicants.
+This scholarship is open to Home and Overseas fee status applicants.
 Priority may be given to Overseas applicants.
+Applicants must:

-• Applicants for the MA scholarship must possess or expect to be awarded a First-Class Honours degree from a UK university or international equivalent.
+- Possess or expect to be awarded a first-class honours degree from a UK university or international equivalent.
 Applicants with a non-UK degree must be in the top rank as evidenced by references and transcripts.
-Applicants with a 2.1 may also apply but will not be given preference.
+Applicants with a 2:1 may also apply but will not be given preference.

-• Scholarship applicants must have applied to SOAS but are not required to have received an offer of admission by the scholarship deadline.
-An unconditional offer will need to have been received by the time the relevant panel meets to discuss scholarship applications.
+- Have applied to SOAS but are not required to have received an offer of admission by the scholarship deadline.
+You must have received an unconditional offer by the time the relevant panel meets to discuss scholarship applications.

 Candidate assessment